Summary

 Display slide 29 and share the instructional strategy True for Who? with your participants.
 Typically, this instructional strategy is used to analyze characters, but today your participants are analyzing statements about diagnostic, formative, and summative assessments and determining which assessment type is being described in the statement.

-As you display slides 30-45, and have your participants read the statement, discuss the statement with their table groups, and then hold up the appropriate, attached True for Who?
+As you display slides 30–45, have your participants read the statement, discuss the statement with their table groups, and then hold up the appropriate, attached True for Who?
 Card that the statement is describing.
 As you move through the slides, the correct assessment type will appear at the bottom of the slide.
 If your participants do not correctly guess the assessment type, take some time to discuss it.
 Additionally, direct them back to their one-pagers to reference throughout the activity.

 Extend

-Display slide 46 and instruct your participants to revisit their initial response to the question, what is assessment?
+Display slide 46 and instruct your participants to revisit their initial response to the question What is assessment?
 As they read their initial response they should consider how their definition has changed over the course of day one, and what evidence they have to uphold their definition or their revised definition.
 Instruct your participants to add a comment to their initial response with their revised definition.

-Display slide 47 share the instructional strategy, Affinity Process, with your participants, and have them discuss their current understanding of assessment.
+Display slide 47, share the instructional strategy Affinity Process with your participants, and have them discuss their current understanding of assessment.
 Together they should create a group definition of assessment that includes key characteristics of diagnostic, formative, and summative assessment.

 Display slide 48 and have each group combine with another group.
 Together they should consolidate their two definitions into one comprehensive definition of assessment.
 Call on groups to share out their definitions with the whole group.